A fast dynamo on the three-torus: Main ideas and outline of the proof

-The benefits of establishing a Lasota--Yorke inequality are twofold.
-First, if we can construct an anisotropic Banach space $X$ with norms $\|\cdot \|$ and $ | \cdot |_w$ such that \eqref{eq:lasota-Yorke theorem} holds true with some $a\geq 0$, we immediately deduce that any eigenvalue of the ideal dynamo operator with modulus strictly larger than $a$ is isolated.
-Second, these isolated eigenmodes are stable under a wide class of singular perturbations, thanks to the following seminal result by Keller and Liverani \cite{Keller_Liverani}.
+The relevance of Proposition~\ref{prop:lasota_yorke abstract} is twofold.
+First, once a Lasota--Yorke inequality is established on a suitable anisotropic space $X$, it yields a spectral gap: any eigenvalue of modulus larger than $a$ is automatically isolated.
+Second, such isolated eigenvalues are stable under singular perturbations, as ensured by the following theorem of Keller and Liverani \cite{Keller_Liverani}.